501st Heavy Panzer Battalion: Tiger II

 The battalion was reconstituted at Ohrdruf on 14 July.
 By 7 August 1944, the battalion attained full strength, with 45 new Tiger IIs equipped with later production turrets.

 On 5 August, two companies entrained to south eastern Poland to join Army Group North Ukraine, to continue to resist Operation Bagration.
 After detraining, most suffered final drive breakdowns while on a 50 km road march.
 On 11 August, the battalion was attached to 16th Panzer Division.
 The eight operational tanks attacked the Soviet bridgehead over the Vistula River near Baranów Sandomierski.
-On the road to Oględów, three Tiger IIs were destroyed in an ambush by a few T-34-85s.
+On the road to Oględów, three Tiger IIs were destroyed in an ambush by a T-34-85.
 Because these tanks suffered ammunition explosions which caused many crew fatalities, main gun rounds were no longer allowed to be stowed within the turret, reducing capacity to 68.
 Over the next two days, the battalion took heavy casualties.

 On 12 August, the remaining company entrained at Ohdruf, to join the rest of the battalion.

 After poor tactics in and around Radom on 22 August, the battalion commander was relieved, and also implicated in the 20 July plot to assassinate Hitler.
 He was replaced by Major Saemisch.
 On 1 September, 26 Tigers IIs were operational, and the battalion was assigned to XXXVIII Panzer Corps.
 Later in the month, the remaining company eventually joined the rest of the battalion.

 The battalion was down to 36 out of 53 Tiger IIs operational by 1 October 1944.
 By 1 November this rose to 49, boosted by the absorption of several Tiger Is from the remnants of the 509th.
 On 21 December, the battalion was redesignated the 424th Heavy Tank Battalion and assigned to the XXIV Panzer Corps, part of 4th Panzer Army.

 Soviet advances from 1 January 1945 to 7 May 1945: